-Pontus Sardal has been Chief Financial Officer (CFO) of Hoist Finance since 2011.
-For information on the CEO and other members of the Executive Management Team, see the section regarding the board and the EMT and the company's website www.hoistfinance.com
+Pontus Sardal has been CFO and deputy CEO of Hoist Finance since 2011 and 2014 respectively.
+For information on the CEO and other members of the Executive Management Team, see the section on the Company's Board of Directors and Executive Management Team and the Company's website www. hoistfinance.com